 New Website is coming this Autumn.
 During this transition a Ronin Gallery representative will contact you to complete all orders placed online.
 Thank you for your understanding as we experience some growing pains.
 LEARN MORE HERE

-Illustrated: Strong Women Beautiful Men, The Female Image pl 113 Another impression of this print is in the Toledo Museum of Art, Ohio and the Minneapolis Institute of Art
+Another impression of this print can be found in Strong Women Beautiful Men and The Female Image.
+Other impressions of this print can be found in the Toledo Museum of Art, Ohio and the Minneapolis Institute of Art.

 About the artist

 Toyonari Yamamura began his career as a nihonga painter.
 He turned to printmaking at the impetus of the Shin Hanga publisher Shozaburo Watanabe.
 As demand for 19th century actor prints grew among a foreign audience, Watanabe scouted Toyonari to capture the current generation of theatrical stars, both on the kabuki stage and beyond.
 Their partnership spanned 1917 to 1922, resulting in the series Flowers of the Theatrical World.
 It was only after this initial partnership that Toyonari explored other genres, some of which were self-published.
 During his career, he worked in two different styles with corresponding aliases, often signing as Koka for paintings and Toyonari for prints.

 "We have art in order to not die from the truth" - Nietzsche